jnozzi/cocoadev.com/markdown/NotificationSampleCode.md

 }

-**[ General/MikeTrent - All of the code in dirChanged: must be thread-safe.] **
+**[ MikeTrent - All of the code in dirChanged: must be thread-safe.] **

-**[ General/TomWaters - I was concerned about this and was prepared to use locks to work around this issue, but in this case, telling an General/NSTableView to reloadData, it turned out to work fine so far.
+**[ TomWaters - I was concerned about this and was prepared to use locks to work around this issue, but in this case, telling an NSTableView to reloadData, it turned out to work fine so far.
 In Java, this would be a simple matter of using some synchronized methods to be sure that the worker thread blocked while the main thread was in any critical sections.
 Do you believe that using DO is the best way to synch the threads?
 It seems like it would be nice if the main event loop had a monitor that you could enter in worker threads so you would block until it was safe.] **

-**[ General/MikeTrent - Looking at the documentation for "reloadData", it looks fairly safe.
+**[ MikeTrent - Looking at the documentation for "reloadData", it looks fairly safe.
 It sounds like it mainly marks the view for redisplay; the actual redisplay will happen on the main thread.
 However, I believe reloadData will end the table's editing context if the table is in the middle of editing a cell, and I'm not sure if that's safe.
 If it's not you could defer the reload until the user finishes editing, or you could try loading only a portion of the table with [dirTable setNeedsDisplayInRect:[dirTable rectOfRow:changedRow]].

-General/NSLock is the easiest way to protect access to critical region.
+NSLock is the easiest way to protect access to critical region.
 Threads "lock" a lock when they enter the critical region and "unlock" it when they're done.
 This does add some runtime overhead, but I believe its more efficient than using DO.

-But often you don't have direct access to the critical region (it's buried in some other library code) or there are other reasons why the code must be loaded on a specific thread (common when falling into Carbon or General/OpenGL code).
+But often you don't have direct access to the critical region (it's buried in some other library code) or there are other reasons why the code must be loaded on a specific thread (common when falling into Carbon or OpenGL code).
 In those cases, the worker threads need to request this action take place on the main thread.
 That's where DO comes in.
 The worker thread sends a message to its own app and blocks waiting for a reply, the message is received in the event-loop on the main thread ( it is on the main thread, right? ;-) ), the request is processed, and the reply is returned to the worker thread, which resumes.
 It's very clean, but it can add measurable overhead.

 So in a sense you can think of DO as the monitor you propose.
 But rather than having the main thread block until the worker thread completed its work, the worker thread blocks and the main thread provides its request.